matt8707/hass-config/README.md

   * A different take on designing a [Lovelace UI](https://www.home-assistant.io/lovelace/) using a [Picture Elements Card](https://www.home-assistant.io/lovelace/picture-elements/) in [panel mode](https://www.home-assistant.io/lovelace/views/#panel-mode).
   * Achieving a less cluttered interface by displaying [more information](https://github.com/thomasloven/hass-browser_mod#popup) on a [long press](https://www.home-assistant.io/lovelace/picture-elements/#hold_action).
-  * Fake on-state with loading wheel for slow responding entities such as booting a computer.
+  * Animations and loading wheel for slow responding entities such as booting a computer.
   * [Applying sound](https://github.com/thomasloven/hass-browser_mod#media_player) to UI using automations listening for events.

 ### The sidebar

-Is a [Markdown Card](https://www.home-assistant.io/lovelace/markdown/) inside a [Picture Elements Card](https://www.home-assistant.io/lovelace/picture-elements/) to create dynamic [templates](https://www.home-assistant.io/docs/configuration/templating/).
-Features such as:
+[Markdown Card](https://www.home-assistant.io/lovelace/markdown/) inside a [Picture Elements Card](https://www.home-assistant.io/lovelace/picture-elements/) to create dynamic [templates](https://www.home-assistant.io/docs/configuration/templating/).

   * Time and date with greeting based on time of day.
   * Lights and switches that are on, using natural language.